vishal-verma-96/Pre-Owned-Car-Price-prediction-using-Streamlit-App/README.md

 # **Data-Science-Capstone-Project**
 # Description:
 This repository contains the final capstone project for the Data Science with Python Career Program at Skill Academy.
 The project focuses on predicting the selling prices of pre-owned cars using a dataset of car details.
 It includes exploratory data analysis (EDA), training and evaluating predictive models and deploying a user-friendly web application using Streamlit.
-Users can input car details through the UI, and the predicted selling price will be displayed on the interface.
+Users can input car details on the app, and the predicted selling price will be displayed on the interface.

 <img src = "https://github.com/vishal-verma-96/Capstone_Project_By_Skill_Academy/blob/501dbfa3ffde34144dbf8262f5ec2b39e5f07f82/Readme_image.jpg">